sysulic/MEPK/README.md

-# Multi-agent Epistemic Planner Kit
+# Multi-agent Epistemic Planner with Knowledge
 This is a planner for multi-agent epistemic planning.
 This code is continuously updated.
 We are planning to release a brand new version of MEPK and more details about it will be presented.
 You are welcome to follow this work.

 ###### Original code of IJCAI2017: [A General Multi-agent Epistemic Planner Based on Higher-order Belief Change](https://www.ijcai.org/proceedings/2017/0152.pdf) can be accessed [here](https://github.com/sysulic/MEPK/tree/f778be373903ee0edc47274b0b0757d412359265).